2023 Autumn Tour of Japan’s Wild West

 Day 4: Kamikochi

-A train and bus ride takes you higher through a scenic mountain pass before arriving at Kamikochi.
+Transfer to Kamikochi this morning.
 Kamikochi literally translated as “where the gods descend” and it is one of the highlights of this tour.
-True to its name, the mountain ranges exceeding 3,000 metres above sea-level tower over the perfect Kamikochi alpine plateau.
-Here you take a most pleasurable walk along boardwalks, which criss-cross mossy ponds and streams that reflect the giant mountains that surround them.
+True to its name, the mountain ranges exceeding 3,000 meters above sea-level tower over the perfect Kamikochi alpine plateau.
+Here you take a most pleasurable walk along boardwalks, which crisscross mossy ponds and streams that reflect the giant mountains that surround them.
 You will wind through virgin beech forests where the altitude makes them stunning in their coats of many colours.
-Please make sure you pack warm clothes and wet gear on this day and the next few days as the weather in the mountains are quite different to that of the lower grounds.
-Returning to Matsumoto the evening is yours to explore Matsumoto and its choice of many restaurant options.

 Day 7: Kurobe Gorge